 There has not yet been any more research of this kind, alas, but today I will look at some new “circumstantial” evidence, five other studies that shed some light on the subject — the psychological side of the equation.
 If shoulders are frozen by muscle, does that mean we can think the stiffness away?
 Is that muscle-powered freezing sensitive to our psychology?

 But I will explore that evidence today … with my premium subscribers only.
 Subscribe now, and get the latest on this fascinating topic.
-Or buy the frozen shoulder book, and it will turn up as a free update soon-ish.
+Or buy the frozen shoulder book.

 Headings ahead, in the full post (which is about 2000 words, 10-min read):

 - Why would muscles guard?
 What exactly do they think they are doing?